cowfish813/Carboncopies-Milestones-BE/README-BACKEND.md

     - cypherRelationship parses the argument for 3 specific headers listed below in the bottom right side of the spreadsheet as _start, _end, _type => first node, successive node, relationship name
 - Users are allowed to edit or add to any part of the spreadsheet except adding a new header property or "label".
 The code is not designed to take in new header information at this time
 - When editing the document AT THIS TIME:
-    - milestone_id column values MUST BE UNIQUE
+    - Purpose column MUST be filled out
 - When editing relationships in the _start, _end, and _type columns
     - _start: the unique _id of the PRECEDESing node
     - _end: the unique _id successive node